katjawittfoth/Shark_Attacks/README.md

 ...

-#### See many more various plots and cool visuals in the Jupyter Notebook.
+#### See many more various plots and cool visuals  incl. code in the Jupyter Notebook.